 Credit unions are thriving, attracting more members than traditional financial institutions through outstanding service.
 Central 1 is the central financial facility and trade association for the B.C. and Ontario credit union systems.
 In order to better serve their growing customer base and strengthen the credit union system as a whole, Central 1 needed to embrace the philosophy of member-centricity inside their own organization.
-They set out on a mission to foster a new corporate culture of Service Excellence—and they needed a centralized communication channel to mobilize this transformation.
+They set out on a mission to foster a new corporate culture of Service Excellence, and they needed a centralized communication channel to mobilize this transformation.

 From product-based to member-centric

-Central 1 creates the products that credit unions need to compete against large-scale banks.
+Central 1 creates the products credit unions need to compete against large-scale banks.
 The 112 credit unions they serve represent a member-oriented, full-service retail financial system that holds over $115.7 billion in assets.
 In 2013, they embarked on a strategic initiative to transform their culture from a traditional product-based company to a member-centric company.
-This new vision would better align Central 1 with their credit unions’ values and support credit union growth and differentiation in the marketplace.
+This new vision would better align Central 1 with credit unions’ values and support credit union growth and differentiation in the marketplace.
 It also required reframing how each Central 1 employee worked each day: changing internal processes and goals to align with the member’s point of view and their needs*.

 The challenge of culture change